 Care provided by Weldmar Hospicecare – which covers north, west and south Dorset – has been rated ‘outstanding’.

-Inspectors from the Care Quality Commission praised the hospice’s work in a report out this week.
+Inspectors from the Care Quality Commission praised the hospice’s work.

 And staff at Weldmar said they were thrilled at the rating.

 Caroline Hamblett, Chief Executive of Weldmar Hospicecare, said “The rating of ‘outstanding’ by the CQC is a fantastic result for Weldmar and, more importantly, a fantastic result for the people we care for.
 Patients are at the heart of all that Weldmar does, whether in our patients’ homes, in the community hospitals, within our Wellbeing Centres across Dorset or within Joseph Weld Hospice.
 We’re proud and privileged to provide end of life care to support Dorset.
 We receive very generous support in return.
 We could not provide our care without local people and I’d like to take this opportunity to thank everyone who helps make Weldmar so special; our volunteers, all of our staff, fellow healthcare professionals and supporters”.

 Weldmar Hospicecare cares for patients with cancer and other progressive conditions, such as motor neurone disease, who require specialist help.
 Patients in north, south and west Dorset have a seamless service, whether they require care and advice in the comfort of their own homes, at our Inpatient unit in Dorchester or in our Day services at Trimar House in Weymouth, the Inpatient Unit in Dorchester, Bridport Community Hospital, Blandford Community Hospital and Westminster Memorial Hospital, Shaftesbury.
 All services are provided free of charge.